sriram-lab/emt-cobra/README.md

 - [ ] Create Docker container for dependencies
 - [ ] Clean up all code base further
 - [ ] Edit all notebooks
+- [ ] Update static website for short and graphical representation of paper

 ## Usage
 COMING SOON